SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/project_plan.md

 - Clear documentation:
   - Minimal phase-based notes folder containing detailed notes (summary, decisions, issues)
   - A focused, synthesis-oriented README
+- Minimal API-based deployment of the final extraction pipeline (FastAPI + containerisation + CI/CD) for engineering signal implementation is expected, but production-grade deployment is not the focus.

 ---